Computational Materials Group

 Research

 First-principles calculations allow direct mechanistic insight into the experimental observations and predictions for material composition and synthesizing conditions targeting specific applications.
-The materials properties we explore mainly include optical and catalytic properties, with a special focus on how to accurately capture the phonon contributions and electron-phonon coupling at surfaces, interfaces, and defects in semiconductors.
+The materials properties we explore mainly include optical and kinetic properties, with a special focus on how to accurately capture the phonon contributions and electron-phonon coupling at surfaces, interfaces, and defects in semiconductors.
+These are critical factors that affect the performance and longevity of optoelectronic devices.
 The properties are calculated from density functional theory, ab initio molecular dynamics simulations aided by machine learning methods.
-We have interests in the following areas.
+We are actively hiring graduate students and postdocs to perform computational materials research and develop machine learning tools to drive the AI-aided material design and development.

 Quantum defects